wemake-services/django-test-migrations/README.md

 ### pytest

-We ship `django-test-migrations` with a `pytest` plugin that provides two convinient fixtures:
+We ship `django-test-migrations` with a `pytest` plugin that provides two convenient fixtures:

 - `migrator_factory` that gives you an opportunity to create `Migrator` classes for any database